-Table 2: Summary table showing the estimated technically recoverable resources in the study area (proposed deep geological repository site and vicinity area; the red polygon in Figure 19).
+Table 2: Summary table showing the estimated technically recoverable resources in the study area (shown as red polygon in Figure 19).
 The estimated oil and gas resources are presented as probabilistic distributions to reflect the uncertainties in the resource assessment (M. bbls: million barrels; BCF: billion cubic feet; and M. BOE: million barrels of oil equivalent).